2016 Philippine presidential election: Rodrigo Duterte (PDP–Laban)

 On October 15, 2015, Duterte, through a representative, filed his candidacy for Mayor of Davao City at the local elections office.
 A day later, Duterte's daughter Sara, posted on her Instagram account a photo of her candidacy as mayor of Davao City, while hinting that her father would seek a higher post and withdraw his mayoral re-election bid.
 However, it was not received by the commission in Davao City.
 Duterte's possibility of substitution until December 10 was opened after Martin Diño, father of celebrity Liza Diño, chairman of Volunteers Against Crime and Corruption, and former barangay captain of Brgy.
 San Antonio, Quezon City, filed his candidacy for president on the last minute.
 Diño is a member of PDP–Laban, the same party advocating the federalism system where Duterte belongs.
 Diño clarified that there was a "clerical error" on his submitted candidacy (running for Pasay mayor, instead of president).
 On their general meeting held in Pasay on October 26, members of PDP–Laban had expressed their support to Diño in his presidential bid.
 On October 21, Duterte told CNN Philippines' News.PH interview that there was still a chance he would change his mind.
 The decision, however, would have to be made by the PDP–Laban.

 On October 27, PDP–Laban confirmed that Duterte will substitute as the party's presidential bet if Diño withdraws or is disqualified by the Commission of Elections.
 Two days later, Diño withdrew his presidential bid and named Duterte as his substitute because of a possibility that Diño might be declared as a nuisance candidate by the commission.

 On November 21, in a gathering held in his alma mater San Beda College, Duterte formally announced his presidential bid and also finally accepted Alan Peter Cayetano's offer to be his running mate.
 Duterte said he was disappointed over the decision made by the Senate Electoral Tribunal regarding Grace Poe's citizenship as well as the current administration's handling of the 'laglag-bala' issue.
 Duterte further stated that he will file his candidacy immediately after he reached out to his party.
 However, the legality of Duterte's substitution for Diño was questioned by some electoral lawyers because of an error made in Diño's certificate of candidacy that made him a Pasay mayoral bet despite being a resident of Quezon City.

 Duterte topped all other candidates, including former front-runner Grace Poe, in a survey published November 25, 2015, and held by Pulse Asia.
 Poe said that the survey was 'inconclusive' and 'not reflective' and claimed it was made by Duterte's camp.
-The day after, Duterte filed his certificate of candidacy at the commission main office in Manila and withdrew his bid for Mayor of Davao City (for which he will be substituted to by his daughter, Sara).
+The day after, Duterte filed his certificate of candidacy at the commission main office in Manila and withdrew his bid for Mayor of Davao City (for which he was substituted by his daughter, Sara).